 Fleas and ticks are parasites that live on your dog or cat’s skin and feed on blood by biting.
 Ticks are of great concern because they can transmit diseases, such as Lyme’s disease.
 Fleas are of concern because not only can they infest your home, but they can strain your pet’s immune system.
 In addition, some pets are allergic to them, resulting in skin irritation and infection.
 Fleas and ticks are active outdoors in late spring through fall; however, fleas can live in your home year-round.

 There are many flea and tick products on the market.
-For both flea and tick prevention, we recommend FRONTLINE PLUS.
-It is a once-a-month topical application.
 Generally speaking, over-the-counter flea and tick preventative is NOT effective.
 Never apply flea and tick preventive intended for dogs to a cat.